tensorflow/models/research/mlperf_reinforcement/README.md

 ### Quality target
 The quality target is predicting 40% of the moves.

-### Quality Progression
-Informally, we have observed that quality should improve roughly linearly with time.
-We observed roughly 0.5% improvement in quality per hour of runtime.
-An example of approximately how we've seen quality progress over time:

-    Approx. Hours to Quality (16 CPU & 1 P100)
-    2h           3%
-    12h          14%
-    24h          19%
-    36h          24%
-    60h          34%

-Note that quality does not necessarily monotonically increase.

 ### Evaluation frequency
 Evaluation should be preformed for every model which is trained (regardless if it wins the "model evaluation" round).